agam004/Assignment_1_SBS/readme.md

 ## Setup Instructions

-## 1. Install packages: It will be done autonatically just run
+## 1. Install packages: It will be done autonatically just run in the app console
-    "npm init -y"
+    "npm install"
-## 2. Open the console in VS code and type :
+## 2. After that run  :

-    "npm start"
+    "nodemon start" OR "node start"

+# (Optional Step) (Only Use if no data appears on homepage)
+## 3. Migrate Data to neon :
+    "node migrate.js"

 ## The app will be running at: